 05/07 headlights on 99/04 Ford Super dutyOur 2001 F250 headlights lenses have yellowed and leak, tired of polishing/drying out, trying to seal.
 Look like pooh.
 Simple replacement would work but decided to upgrade.
 Primarily I want to see clear un fluted lenses on the headlights.
 Which would be a simple bolt on '02 to '04 headlight, they came clear.
 But I'd also like to change the full width orange turn signals to clear (with orange bulb and legal orange side reflector) Just a matter that I've always hated all that orange of the 01 earlier signals.

-Mistake one.
 I sprung for 05 lights, but not the conversion kit.
+I also used aftermarket cheapo lights.
 It IS a fairly easy mod, upgrading to later lights, when done will be worth it (I hope).
-However now that I'm into it, some of the details- well had I really known what would be involved I would go with '03-'04 bolt on.
+However now that I'm into it, some of the details- well had I really known what would be involved I would have gone '03-'04 bolt on.
 No mods required, less expensive and get the 'look'.

 There are a wealth of write ups on converting 99-04 Fords to 05-07 headlights.
 I'm documenting my install but more pointing out what others hadn't or where I varied.
 Ill add some links to other sources I used.
 Find as many 'how-tos' as you can-just makes it simpler should you decided to go this route.